Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 NEW ZEALAND GREYHOUND RUG COLOURS

-In this section, I discuss the the gender and breeding lines of greyhounds and explain how to calculate a bitches' number of weeks out of season.
+In this section, I discuss the gender and breeding lines of greyhounds and explain how to calculate the number of weeks out of season.

-Knowing whether a greyhound is male or female is very important when predicting dog races as it indicates to the overall consistency of performance.
+Knowing whether a greyhound is male or female is very important as it indicates to the overall consistency of performance.
 The vast majority of races worldwide take place with both dogs and bitches competing against each other at various distances and grades.

-Dogs are generally thought more consistent when racing and best suited to sprint and middle-distances.
+Dogs are generally thought more consistent and best suited to sprint and middle-distances.
 There are always exceptions to the rule!

 Bitches on the other hand are much harder to train, as race schedules are continuely interrupted when a bitch goes into season (Ssn) and withdrawn from all her racing activities for at least 21 days under GBGB Rule 56 or until the track vet is satisfied she's fit to race.
 Although, usually they will be 'off the track' for at least 8 - 10 weeks.